-This is a four-year research scope for reporting on the Interactions of the South Australian Sardine Fishery (SASF) with short-beaked common dolphins.
-This program will provide PIRSA Fisheries and Aquaculture with the information required for the ecologically sustainable management of the Sardine Fishery during the period from 2019/20 to 2022/23.
+This is a one-year research scope for reporting on the Interactions of the South Australian Sardine Fishery (SASF) with short-beaked common dolphins.
+This program will provide PIRSA Fisheries and Aquaculture with the information required for the ecologically sustainable management of the Sardine Fishery during the 2023/24 financial year.

-For each fishing season the project will:
+For this fishing season the project will:

-- (1) Receive, store and manage observer data from the SASF. - (2) Integrate fishery and interaction data from fishery logbooks, wildlife interaction forms and observers data-sheets. - (3) Examine the patterns of observer coverage. - (4) Compare fishing patterns with and without an observer and the degree to which it is representative of fishing effort.
+- (1) Integrate fishery and interaction data from fishery logbooks, wildlife interaction forms and observers data-sheets. - (2) Examine the patterns of observer coverage. - (3) Compare fishing patterns with and without an observer and the degree to which it is representative of fishing effort. - (4) Compare rates of dolphin encirclement and mortality recorded by observers and in fishery logbooks when an observer was not present. - (5) Compare the number of encirclements and mortalities estimated to have occurred each financial year using observer data with the numbers recorded in logbooks.

-- (5) Compare rates of dolphin encirclement and mortality recorded by observers and in fishery logbooks when an observer was not present. - (6) Compare the number of encirclements and mortalities estimated to have occurred each financial year using observer data with the numbers recorded in logbooks. - (7) Assess the efficacy of the industry Code of Practice (CoP) in mitigating interactions with dolphins, when observers are present, and when they are not. - (8) Provide annual reports on all of the above.
+- (6) Assess the efficacy of the industry Code of Practice (CoP) in mitigating interactions with dolphins, when observers are present, and when they are not. - (7) Provide an annual report, by calendar year, on all of the above.